-A frilled lizard will bite an enemy with its strong teeth if it is forced to fight.
+The lizard hisses loudly too and may thrash its tail on the ground.
+Frilled lizards will bite an enemy with its strong teeth if it is forced to fight.